Emily Ratajkowski: Personal life

-In December 2014, Us Weekly confirmed she had begun dating Jeff Magid, a musician.
-By early 2018, they had reportedly broken up.
+From 2014 to 2018, Ratajkowski dated musician Jeff Magid.

 On February 23, 2018, Ratajkowski announced on Instagram that she had married actor and producer Sebastian Bear-McClard, her boyfriend of several weeks, in a New York City courthouse wedding.
 They lived in the NoHo neighborhood of Manhattan and in Los Angeles.
-On October 26, 2020, Ratajkowski confirmed she was pregnant in a Vogue essay writing about how she and her husband did not wish to discuss their child's sex.
+On October 26, 2020, Ratajkowski confirmed she was pregnant.
+In one of her essays, she wrote about how both she and her husband did not wish to discuss their child's sex until their child was born.
 She gave birth to their son on March 8, 2021.
-In July 2022, Ratajkowski and Bear-McClard separated.
-In September, she filed for divorce.
+In July 2022, Ratajkowski and Bear-McClard separated, and she later filed for divorce that September.
+Later that year, she identified herself as bisexual, stating: "I think sexuality is on a sliding scale.
+I don’t really believe in straight people".

+In November 2025, Ratajkowski confirmed she's in a relationship with French film director Romain Gavras.